 You also won’t find any plastic parts, which could break if not handled properly.
 Because all the materials seem to be hard-wearing, it also explains why these dumbbells come with a limited lifetime warranty.

-Steel is a great material as it won’t rust, but in the presence of salt, it can still stain at the surface.
+Steel is a great material as it won’t rust, but in the presence of salt, it can still stain on the surface.
 That means that all your body sweat could cause problems.